Tony Benn: Illness and death

+Personal life

+Benn was a lifelong teetotaler and a vegetarian.
+He was known for his "fondness for a mug of tea and a pipe", and Benn himself jokingly said that throughout his life he had drunk enough tea to "float the QE2".
+In 2003, he participated in the Royal Society of Chemistry's tasting event on how to make a cup of tea.

 Diaries and biographies

 Benn was a prolific diarist.
 Nine volumes of his diaries have been published.
 The final volume was published in 2013.
 Collections of his speeches and writings were published as Arguments for Socialism (1979), Arguments for Democracy (1981), (both edited by Chris Mullin), Fighting Back (1988) and (with Andrew Hood) Common Sense (1993), as well as Free Radical: New Century Essays (2004).
 In August 2003, London DJ Charles Bailey created an album of Benn's speeches (ISBN 1-904734-03-0) set to ambient groove.